 But at the end of the day check out your whole day’s activities.
 Does it according to your study timetable?
-If yes then good keep doing, or If not then figure out what are the causes due to which you don’t follow your plan.
+If yes then good keep doing it, or If not then figure out what are the causes due to why you don’t follow your plan.

 It may be your friend, noise, mobile phone, etc. Whatever it is make sure the same thing doesn’t disturb you during your studies on next day.

 After practicing this strategy for a few days you will definitely follow your study timetable without any hurdles.